I'm a human-centered researcher with roots in health science and formal training in design.

 I'm on a mission to think differently in healthcare.
 Using human-centered design, I study and alleviate challenges within our health system.
 I enjoy collaborating with people in other disciplines and am driven by continuous learning, community, and connection.

 I have a Masters in Design focused on Health from the University of Texas at Austin and a Bachelors in Health Science from the University of Florida.
 In a past life (a few years ago), I worked clinically in both community medicine and cancer genetics program coordination.
-More recently, I completed a health product-focused internship with Fathom Information Design in Boston, MA!
-I am eager to continue co-creating with individuals and communities to push for the continued evolution of our health system.
+More recently, I completed an internship with Fathom Information Design and am now continuing my practice as an Experience Design Researcher with Pixel Health.

 Always on the hunt for an analog photo booth!